My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 11. Would You Like To Review My Performance Review?

-Sharing your goals with your boss in advance ensures they are aware of what you would like to accomplish.
+Sharing your goals with your boss ensures they know what you want to accomplish.

 Setting clear priorities is easier for both parties.
 Please do not wait until the end of the year to do this.
 Instead, bring it up at least two months prior (March or April).